wowizowiii/ZumbiBlocksPluginTemplates/README.md

 First, [clone the repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) or [download the source code from Releases](https://github.com/nyawoi/ZumbiBlocksPluginTemplates/releases).
 If downloaded, extract the ZIP file.
 Be sure to move the folder somewhere safe where you know it won't be deleted or overwritten.

 Next, open the folder.
-Inside, you'll see two scripts: `install.sh` and `uninstall.sh`.
-Run `install.sh` to add the template to your list of .NET templates, and `uninstall.sh` to remove it.
+Inside, you'll see two scripts: `install.bat` and `uninstall.bat`.
+Run `install.bat` to add the template to your list of .NET templates, and `uninstall.bat` to remove it.

 That's it!
 The template is now installed and ready to create projects.

 ### Creating a project

 Launch your .NET IDE of choice and open the list of available templates.
 If using Visual Studio Community 2022, this is done by clicking on "Create a new project" on the right.
+If using Rider, this is done by clicking on "New Solution" near the top middle.

 If the template isn't immediately visible, use the search bar to filter the results.
-Visual Studio Community 2022 should automatically display the template at the top of the list after installing it, then will list it on the left, under "Recent project templates".
+Visual Studio Community 2022 should automatically display the templates at the top of the list after you install them, and will then list them on the left, under "Recent project templates".
+Rider will have the templates listed in the "Custom Template" section, beneath the default templates.

-Select the template and start customizing it.
-Give it a name, select the framework you'd like to use (the default is fine), and list yourself as the author.
+Select the template for the game you'd like to mod, and start customizing it.
+Give it a name and list yourself as the author.

 Create the project and you're done!
 The template takes care of all references for you, so you can focus on what really matters, rather than mess with project configuration.